USAID-OHA-SI/mindthegap/README.md

 <!-- badges: end -->

-mindthegap was developed in 2019 in preparation for agency self assessments and COP.
+mindthegap was developed in 2019 in preparation for agency self assessments and COP to show UNAIDS 90-90-90 Progress and ART Gap.
 It has been turned into a package in advance of this year's cycle for ease of access.

 ### Installing mindthegap